loader-logo

 Carinovores, Source: Only My English

 Carnivores come next in the food chain.
 They are secondary consumers, preying on herbivores and consuming the energy stored in their bodies.
-Again, not all the energy from the herbivore is passed on – some is used for the herbivore’s own life processes, lost as heat, or remains in parts of the herbivore that aren’t eaten.
+Again, the herbivore does not pass on all the energy.
+It uses some energy for its own life processes, loses some as heat, and retains some in parts that aren’t eaten.

 The chain can continue with tertiary consumers, such as larger carnivores that eat smaller ones.
-The same principle applies at each stage – only a portion of the energy is passed on, with the rest being used for life processes or lost as heat.
+The same principle applies at each stage-organisms pass on only a portion of the energy, using the rest for life processes or losing it as heat.

 The Rule of 10%

-In general, only about 10% of the energy at each level of the food chain is passed on to the next level.
-This is known as the 10% rule.
-The remaining 90% is used by the organism or lost as heat.
+In general, organisms pass on only about 10% of their energy to the next level of the food chain.
+We call this the 10% rule.
+Organisms use the remaining 90% or lose it as heat.
 This is why food chains typically have only four or five levels – there’s simply not enough energy to support large numbers of organisms at higher levels.

 Decomposers: The End of the Chain